 (a) our group companies;

 (b) our clients (for example, Tesco) to provide insights as described at section 8 below, and to enable your redemption of Shopper Thoughts points;

 (c) our academic research partners (e.g. universities) who we work with to improve our research methodologies (e.g. our survey questions) and develop new insight solutions for our clients;

 i.
-ResearchBods – the developer of the Shopper Thoughts website and app which provides continued development, technical and market research services to us.
+ResearchBods – the developer of the Shopper Thoughts website which provides continued development, technical and market research services to us.
 They are also the Shopper Thoughts community manager in UK and Ireland.
 Their data is hosted on AWS based in the London region, and in Ireland;

 ii.
 InsightLabs - the developer of the Shopper Thoughts website which provides continued development, technical and market research services to us.
 They are our community manager within Central Europe (Czech, Slovakia, Hungary and Poland).
 Their data is hosted in Czech Republic; and

 iii.
 Borderless Access - the developer of the Shopper Thoughts website which provides continued development, technical and market research services to us.
 They are our community manager within Asia (Thailand and Malaysia).
 Their data is hosted on cloud on US-based servers.

 Depending on your country, ResearchBods, InsightLabs and Borderless Access will be notified when you have hit 1000 points (or the relevant redemption threshold in your country) and they will make sure that you can redeem your Shopper Thoughts points for Tesco Clubcard points (if relevant in your country) or for an online voucher;

 (e) any competent law enforcement body, regulatory, government agency, court or other third party where we believe disclosure is necessary to:

 (ii) exercise, establish or defend our legal rights; or